 We are focused on the circular economy, and on the security of the supply chain from metal discovery through to end-of-life use.
 The group is geared towards exploration and mining, with the ultimate goal of supplying sustainable raw materials critical for the growing demand from the UK and global battery market, and towards the concomitant battery metals recycling industry.
-We bring cutting-edge innovation to the battery recycling crisis.

 Technology Minerals was established to address the circular economy in the battery metals sector, to cover the mineral life cycle from exploration and mining through to end-of-product recycling for cobalt, lithium, nickel and manganese.

-The EV Supply Chain
+Exploration & the EV Supply Chain

 We aim to develop our own existing mineral assets, acquire new projects, and further expand into the battery recycling business, always operating under the highest ESG principles.

 The Circular Economy

 Only 9% of the global economy is circular at present

 Circular economies - potential to bolster economy by £75 billion